 The assessment of the recoverability of inventories and the amounts of any write-downs are based on currently available information and assumptions about future demand and market conditions.
-Demand for avocado products may fluctuate significantly over time, and actual demand and market conditions may be more or less favorable than our projections.
+Demand for avocados and other fruit may fluctuate significantly over time, and actual demand and market conditions may be more or less favorable than our projections.
 In the event that actual demand is lower than originally projected, additional inventory write-downs may be required.